Dan Luscombe: Career

-He has been a member of The Blackeyed Susans, The Drones, Dan Kelly and the Alpha Males, Stardust Five, Spencer P. Jones & the Last Gasp and Paul Kelly and the Boon Companions, as well as playing alongside Courtney Barnett, Mick Harvey, Ariel Pink, Damo Suzuki, James Chance and Marlon Williams as a touring member of their bands.
+Luscombe has been a member of The Blackeyed Susans, The Drones, Dan Kelly and the Alpha Males, Stardust Five, Spencer P. Jones & the Last Gasp and Paul Kelly and the Boon Companions, as well as playing alongside Courtney Barnett, Mick Harvey, Ariel Pink, Damo Suzuki, James Chance and Marlon Williams as a touring member of their bands.
 He has also produced albums for artists including Ben Salter, Fraser Gorman, Jaala, Bad Dreems, Martin Frawley, Courtney Barnett and Amyl and the Sniffers.
 He has composed for film with credits including Jindabyne, Hounds of Love and I Am Mother (2019).

 Along with Paul Kelly, Katie Brianna, and the Stormwater Boys he won the 2006 ARIA Award for Best Original Soundtrack, Cast or Show Album for their soundtrack to Jindabyne.
 With co-composer Antony Partos he won the 2019 APRA/AGSC Screen Music Award for Best Feature Film Score for I Am Mother.

 In collaboration with Gareth Liddiard, Luscombe wrote the score of Warwick Thornton's 2021/2 vampire TV series, Firebite.
 Jim White, drummer of The Dirty Three, joined them to perform the music for the series.

+Luscombe was responsible for the score of Jasmin Tarasin's 2026 drama film Life Could Be a Dream, which included original tracks by Polish pianist Hania Rani and Australian musical duo Time for Dreams..